processone/docs.ejabberd.im/content/admin/configuration/authentication.md

  advantage of SASL Anonymous is that the protocol was designed to give the user a login.
 This is useful to avoid in some case, where the server has many users already logged or registered and when it is hard to find a free username.
-The main disavantage is that you need a client that specifically supports the SASL Anonymous protocol.
+The main disadvantage is that you need a client that specifically supports the SASL Anonymous protocol.